-“When I was a kid, about 7 years old, my dad who was in the printing industry gave me his loop and his used Pantone book.
+“When I was a kid, about 7 years old, my dad, who was in the printing industry, gave me his loop and his used Pantone book.
 I loved, obsessed over, and treated it as a sacred object.
-I continue to love the Pantone books and it’s an essential tool in my studio.
+I continue to love the Pantone books and they’re an essential tool in my studio.
 This five-book set looks great, highly pleasurable to peruse along with a bowl of ‘edibles’ on the coffee table.
-Alternatively, I do also like the Taschen published book of menus.” — Rob Pruitt, artist
+Alternatively, I do also like the Taschen-published book of menus.” — Rob Pruitt, artist

 “What better ‘book as object’ to display than a book entitled Object and Display?
 Steinbach has had a prolific career of dealing precisely with these two motifs and they’re catalogued beautifully here.
-From salt and pepper shakers to cookie jars to Freudian mise en scènes, Steinbach’s work pulls from so much that’s recognizable, but always shifted or shuffled a bit.
+From salt and pepper shakers to cookie jars to Freudian mise-en-scènes, Steinbach’s work pulls from so much that’s recognizable, but [it’s] always shifted or shuffled a bit.
 To me, his work feels like a gentle mix of suspicion and care for all the objects around us.
 In a sense, that seems like the right thing to have on a coffee table — it’ll keep the other objects in the house on their toes.” — Ajay Kurian, artist

 “Finally, a contemporary art lens on what is happening in the field of clay/ceramics.
-This book presents the read a global survey of 100 of today’s most important clay and ceramic artists, chosen by leading art professionals.
-The selected art critics have finally made ceramics/ceramic artists come out of the minor-art- stratosphere and into the conversation of art history.
-The illustrations/photography is well done and the written descriptions while short are packed full of pertinent information.” — Elysia Borowy-Reeder, executive director, Museum of Contemporary Art Detroit
+This book presents the reader with a global survey of 100 of today’s most important clay and ceramic artists, chosen by leading art professionals.
+The selected art critics have finally made ceramics/ceramic artists come out of the minor-art stratosphere and into the conversation of art history.
+The illustrations and photography are well done and the written descriptions, while short, are packed full of pertinent information.” — Elysia Borowy-Reeder, executive director, Museum of Contemporary Art Detroit

 “Many of my favorite art critics have also been poets.
 ‘They see without the jargon of art,’ Philip Guston said in 1980, after he had painted dozens of canvases inspired by poets like D.H Lawrence, W.B.
-Yeats, Wallace Stevens, Eugenio Montale and T.S.
+Yeats, Wallace Stevens, Eugenio Montale, and T.S.
 Eliot.
-These works were shown in a mesmerizing exhibition at the Gallerie Dell’Accademia in Venice earlier this year and there’s something especially enticing about bringing them home to ‘read’ again in book form.” — Rachel Corbett, deputy editor, artnet News
+These works were shown in a mesmerizing exhibition at the Gallerie dell’Accademia in Venice and there’s something especially enticing about bringing them home to ‘read’ again in book form.” — Rachel Corbett, deputy editor, artnet News

 “We can’t hope to understand today’s changing tablescape without unpacking it’s recent history.
-Designing for the Table is not a coffee table book about coffee tables, but it is a really fabulous reference book of post-modern flatware, stemware, and 80s avant-garde platters and pottingers.” — Travis Boyer
+Designing for the Table is not a coffee-table book about coffee tables, but it is a really fabulous reference book of post-modern flatware, stemware, and ’80s avant-garde platters and pottingers.” — Travis Boyer, artist

-“A new in depth look at the High Line gardens, with insights from Piet Oudolf, the talented dutch horticulturalist that design the High Line planting and new stunning photographs by Rick Darke.
-Fresh out of press!” — Cecilia Alemani, director and chief curator, High Line Art
+“A new, in-depth look at the High Line gardens, with insights from Piet Oudolf, the talented Dutch horticulturalist who designed the High Line plantings, and new stunning photographs by Rick Darke.
+Fresh off the press!” — Cecilia Alemani, Director and Chief Curator, High Line Art

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.